ogc1231/sample-pad/README.md

 ### Technologies Used

 List of the technologies used on this website.

     JavaScript
-    JavaScript was used add interactive elements to the site.
+    JavaScript was used to add interactivity to the website.

     HTML5
     HTML5 was used to create the structure of the site.